bcnzer/liftcodeplay/content/2020/10/25/index.md

 ## Many, many years later

-It's Oct 2020 and saw my archived project in my OneDrive folder.
+It's Oct 2020 and I saw my archived project in my OneDrive folder.
 I decided to download the program and try running it.
 I'm using the latest Windows 10.
 I didn't hold out much hope as I wrote it about 22 years ago.

 Much to my surprise: **it worked**!